SkoolNotes/Taproot/2020BIO101/KBhBIO101TATABinding.md

 It is thought that a gene duplication mutation from a long time ago  created this protein after two copies of the same gene is combined.

 ## SCA17
-Sometimes, the transcription of the TBP goes wrong and create a repeat in the CAG/CAA factors in the TBP; with an average
+Sometimes, the transcription of the TBP goes wrong and create a repeat in the CAG/CAA factors in the TBP; with an average of over 41 repeats.

+This results in an abundance of glutamite, which means that this will result in